Lamont Johnson

 Ernest Lamont Johnson Jr. (September 30, 1922 - October 24, 2010) was an American actor and film director who appeared in and directed many television shows and movies.
 He won two Emmy Awards.

 Early years

-Johnson was born in Stockton, California.
+Born in Stockton, California on September 30, 1922, Johnson was the only child of Altadena-based businessman Ernest Lamont Johnson and aspiring operatic contralto Ruth Alice (née Fairchild) Johnson.
 He attended Pasadena Junior College and UCLA and was active in theatrical productions at both schools.

 Acting

 When he was 16, Johnson began his career in radio, eventually playing the role of Tarzan in a popular syndicated series in 1951.
 He also worked as a newscaster and a disc jockey.
 Johnson was also one of several actors to play Archie Goodwin in The New Adventures of Nero Wolfe, opposite Sydney Greenstreet on NBC Radio.
 He then turned to films and television, first as an actor, then as a director.

 Directing

 Johnson's directing debut came in 1948 with the play Yes Is For a Very Young Man in New York.
 His television directing debut was on an episode of NBC Matinee Theater.

 Johnson also directed productions of the operas The Man in the Moon (1959), Iphigénie en Tauride (1962), and Orfeo (1990), and he directed an installment of the series Felicity plus the TV movie The Man Next Door (1996).